alan-turing-institute/data-safe-haven/processes/provider-overview.md

 This tier anticipates the need to defend against compromise by attackers with bounded capabilities and resources.
 This may include hacktivists, single-issue pressure groups, investigative journalists, competent individual hackers and the majority of criminal individuals and groups.
 The threat profile excludes sophisticated, well resourced and determined threat actors, such as highly capable serious organised crime groups and state actors.
-This corresponds to the governmental ‘OFFICIAL–SENSITIVE’ categorisation. \cite{classifications}
+This corresponds to the governmental ‘OFFICIAL–SENSITIVE’ categorisation.

 The difference between Tier 2 and Tier 3 environments is the most significant in this model, as it carries the highest consequences, both for researcher productivity and organisational risk.